FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 #### Attributes

--   format=\"NUMBER\": Specifying the package.xml format being used.
+-   format=\"NUMBER\"   * Specifying the package.xml format being used.
 For this interface, you must specify format=\"1\".
--   xmlns=\"NAMESPACE\": Specifies the XML namespace for this package, and must be included exactly as shown above, as a link to <https://wiki.freecad.org/Package_Metadata>.
+-   xmlns=\"NAMESPACE\"   * Specifies the XML namespace for this package, and must be included exactly as shown above, as a link to <https   *//wiki.freecad.org/Package_Metadata>.

 #### Required child tags

-The top-level  element must contain at least the following tags:
+The top-level  element must contain at least the following tags   *

 -   [](#.3Cname.3E.md)
 -   [](#.3Cversion.3E.md)